gildas/gildas.github.io/_posts/2020-10-11-migration-hyperv-openstack.markdown

 date:   2020-10-11 15:30:00 +0900
 tags: hyperv openstack kvm libvirt migration
 ---
-The other day I had to migrate Hyper-V Windows virtual machines to our [OpenStack](https://www.openstack.org) kvm/libvirt-based environment.
+The other day I had to migrate Hyper-V Windows virtual machines to our [OpenStack][openstack] kvm/libvirt-based environment.

 While I was able to find some information on the web, I could not find a definitive step-by-step guide.

-The main difficulty with Windows Virtual Machine is their lack of [virtio](https://wiki.libvirt.org/page/Virtio) drivers, unlike Linus Virtual Machines.
+The main difficulty with Windows Virtual Machine is their lack of [virtio][virtio] drivers, unlike Linus Virtual Machines.
 These drivers are essential if you want your Virtual Machines to be fast with libvirt.

 ## Preparation

-You will need a host running [libvirt](https://libvirt.org).
-Nowadays, libvirt runs on Linux primarily, but it can also run on [MacOS](https://qemu.org/download/#macos) and [Windows](https://qemu/download/#windows), although things get usually more complicated.
+You will need a host running [libvirt][libvirt].
+Nowadays, libvirt runs on Linux primarily, but it can also run on [MacOS][qemu-macos] and [Windows][qemu-windows], although things get usually more complicated.

 On Ubuntu, installing libvirt can be done like this (don't forget `ovmf` for UEFI-based virtual machines):
 {% highlight sh %}